OOApenteng/WiLiMan-ID-Deliverable-D4.1/README.md

 # Project Title

-Dataflow
+Dataflow (Wiliman-ID)

 # Description

-These lines of code were written to analyse ASF, WNF, and CWD from different public domain databases as described in this report for WiLiMan_ID.
-The R code is intended to ensure the reproducibility of the results or, with slight modification, to be applied to other diseases in the databases used.
+These lines of code were written to analyse the following animal diseases African Swine Fever (ASF), West-Nile Fever (WNF), and Cronical Waste Disease (CWD) from different public domain databases. as described in this report for WiLiMan_ID.
+The R code is intended towill ensure the reproducibility of the results of the Wiliman-ID project or, with slight modification, to be applied to other diseases than described above in the databases used.

 R Code written by Ofosuhene O. Apenteng.

 ## Getting Started